Plaster application

 Aim

-General principles of plaster backslab application
+Procedure for plaster backslab application

 Prepare equipment

-• Protective sheet over patient
+• Protective sheet (to place over patient)

 • Water bowl with plastic lining